csc-training/csc-env-eff/_slides/10_speed_up_jobs.md

 # The purpose of large computers

-- Typically, large computers like those at CSC are not much faster than personal ones -- they are simply bigger
+- In principle, supercomputers are not much faster than laptops -- **they are simply bigger**
-   - For fast computation, they utilize parallelism (and typically have special disk, memory and network solutions, too)
+   - For fast computation, they utilize *parallelism* (and typically have special disk, memory and network solutions, too)
 - Parallelism simplified:
-   - You use hundreds of ordinary computers simultaneously to solve a single problem
+   - You split a problem into smaller subtasks and solve them all simultaneously using hundreds of cores

 # First steps for fast jobs (1/2)